mmikowski/hi_score/README.md

     3.6M
 ```

 The `bin/xhi build` stage uses uses `superpack` to analyze symbols (variable names, object properties, and labels) and replaces them with shortened and shuffled keys.
 The shortest keys are used for the most frequently found symbols. `superpack` reports the key-to-symbol mapping and the frequency of use which makes further optimizations by pruning code easier (see `build/<build-number>/stage/<name>-sp.diag` for mapping and key use).
-Projects with many object properities can be compressed an additional 50% using `superpack` and hinder reverse-engineering of the compressed code.
+Projects with many object properities can be compressed an additional 50% using `superpack` and this hinders reverse-engineering of the compressed code.

-The build process enhances security because only a tiny, currated, obsfucated portion of our code is published and sensitive data such as SCMS metadata, documentation, lookup-maps, and development assets are omitted for us to publish elsewhere at our discretion.
+The build process enhances security because only a tiny, currated, obsfucated portion of our code is published and sensitive data such as SCMS metadata, documentation, lookup-maps, and development assets are omitted.
+We can publish these assets elsewhere at our discretion.
 The distribution also reduces the dozens of HTTP calls to just a few.
 This can reduce load time significantly as illustrated below.

 | Attribute   | Original (%)     | Minified (%)     | Superpack (%)    |
 |-------------|-----------------:|-----------------:|-----------------:|